About our brain sides

 Our right brain doesn’t use words and doesn’t pay attention to time.
 When we are engaged in activities suce has skiing, meditation, dancing or painting we often feel we are in the zone.
 In these activities, to get into the zone, our left brain (analytical, judging, verbal) takes on a more subdued role, so the right side (spatial, timeless) can evoke the desired calm.

-The popular book A Whole New Mind by Daniel Pink, exemplifies a new movement towards rebalancing our left and right brain hemispheres.
-He postures that the high paying executive jobs now filled with left-brain information types will be replaced by the new desirables – the “creatives”, who are more in tune with their right side.
-Our current educational system encourages left brain thinking while art schools tend to encourage the right.
-Even though Betty Edward’s book, Drawing from the Right Side of the Brain, has become a household phrase, our right side has been belittled and downplayed as the lesser brain functioning power for decades.
-The key is probably somewhere in the middle, to create a balance between both sides for a healthier, happier, productive and functioning society.
+There are several books that focus on the relationship of creativity with brain sides.
+A Whole New Mind by Daniel Pink, mentions a new worldwide movement towards rebalancing our left and right brain hemispheres.
+The author theorizes that the high paying executive jobs now filled with left-brain information types will be replaced by the new desirables – the “creatives”, who are more in tune with their right side.

-In meditation the left brain (words, analytical judgments, etc) is subdued so the right side (spatial, timeless) can better evoke the desired calm.
-In Kimon Nicolaides’ best-selling book, The Natural Way to Draw he writes that while focused in the right side of the brain there can be no mistakes.
-In meditation, just as in creating art, the right side is dominant.
+In meditation, just as in creating art, it is easier and gives better results when our right side is dominant.
 It is interesting that both meditation groups and attendance in art workshops are gaining in popularity.
-The activity of viewing art, however, offers another opportunity to utilize the right side as well.
+Even the activity of viewing art offers another opportunity to utilize the right side as well.

 complete guide to acrylic painting